KC Man, Woman Charged with Bank Robbery

-KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man and woman were charged in federal court today for robbing the U.S. Bank inside the Price Chopper grocery store on 103rd Street in Kansas City, Mo., on Saturday afternoon.
+KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., couple were charged in federal court today for robbing the U.S. Bank inside the Price Chopper grocery store on 103rd Street in Kansas City, Mo., on Saturday afternoon.

-Phillips cautioned that the charge contained in this complaint is simply an accusation, and not evidence of guilt.
+Dickinson cautioned that the charge contained in this indictment is simply an accusation, and not evidence of guilt.
 Evidence supporting the charge must be presented to a federal trial jury, whose duty is to determine guilt or innocence.

-This case is being prosecuted by Assistant U.S. Attorney Paul S. Becker.
-It was investigated by the Federal Bureau of Investigation and the Grandview, Mo., Police Department.
+This case is being prosecuted by Assistant U.S. Attorney Joseph M. Marquez.
+It was investigated by the Kansas City, Mo., Police Department and the FBI.